safakatakancelik/agentic_onboarding_google_agents_intensive_course_submission/README.md

 ## Demo -- Show your solutions

 ## The Build
-- Google Agent Development Kit (ADK)
+Google Agent Development Kit (ADK), Flask, Google Sheets API, Supabase PostgreSQL DBs
-- Flask
-- Google Sheets API
-- Supabase PostgreSQL DBs

 - For the agent, check out `agent.py` inside `custom_funcs/agents/`.
 - If you want to reproduce the app, you can use the repo; however, you need to provide your own secrets in a `.env` file.
 Additionally, you either need to set up another admin panel sheet and create a `google_sheet_credentials.json` in the root, or simplpy give the app a set of static questions, and customize it however you want.